grace-notes/website/contents/topics/atonement-day-of.md

 ---
+title: "The Day of Atonement"
-title: "Atonement, The Day of"
+indexTitle: "Atonement, The Day of"
 pdf: "atonementdayof.pdf"
 description: "The Day of Atonement was the fourth of the five annual feasts of pre-exile Israel."
 template: topic.jade